PX4/PX4-user_guide/en/getting_started/basic_flight_modes.md

 ## Transition

 The transition between the Copter and Fixed Wing modes is perrormed automaticaly by the autopilot on a transition switch command by the pilot or by Mission control.

+## Types of VTOL

+Depending on the way the Copter mode